alangalvino/incognia-common-lisp/README.md

 (ql:quickload :cl-incognia)
 ```

-For now you can install localy this way:
+For now you can install it locally:

 ```
 ;; Move your repository to ~/common-lisp